xSXGx/video-mp3-converter/README.md

 ## Usage

-Add input path of "video_name.mp4" and output path of "audio_name.mp3
+Add path of "video_name.mp4" and path of "audio_name.mp3

 python3 video_to_mp3.py